souryacs/3CExpr/README.md

 The files "df_all_predictions.txt" from both EpiExpr-1D and EpiExpr-3D models are used for performance evaluation. ** Scripts will be uploaded soon. **

+## Manuscript

+Bhattacharyya S, and Ay F, Deep learning-based prediction of gene expression from epigenomic signals and chromatin interactions (*under preparation*)

 ## Contact